keveightysev/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach does not return anything, just does whichever function for each array element. .map creates a new array with the results of a function.

 2. What is the difference between a function and a method?

+A method is a function within the scope of an object.

 3. What is closure?

+Closure is when a function has access to variables within its own scope (as well as the global scope), but outside functions do not have access to those variables.

 4. Describe the four rules of the 'this' keyword.

+Window/Global Binding: In the global scope, "this" refers to the window/console.
+Implicit Binding: When a function is attached to a variable object, that object is "this."
+New Binding: When a variable is created using a constructor function, "this" refers to the specific variable that is being created.
+Explicit Binding: "This" is explicitly defined when a .call or .apply method is used.

 5. Why do we need super() in an extended class?

+super() is used to "link" a parent's constructor using the child's attributes, essentially replacing the need to call the Parent constructor (as you would in prototypical constructors)

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: